Momentum transport of chiral modes in a thermal QCD medium: Conclusions

 \section{Conclusions}

-In this work, we have analyzed the effect of weak magnetic field and baryon asymmetry on shear and bulk viscosities using kinetic theory under RTA and tensorial decomposition of the anisotropic thermodynamic forces.
-In general, the magnetic field breaks the isotropy of the medium and hence decomposes the shear viscosity into the longitudinal component ($\eta_0$), transverse components ($\eta_1$ and $\eta_3$) and Hall components ($\eta_2$ and $\eta_4$), and bulk viscosity into longitudinal ($\zeta_0$) and transverse ($\zeta_1$) component.
-In the absence of magnetic field, $\eta_1$ and $\eta_3$ assumes the same form as $\eta_0$, whereas $\eta_2$ and $\eta_4$ vanishes for both modes.
-The decrement (increment) of $\eta_0, \eta_1$ and $\eta_3$ with magnetic field for L (R) mode is attributed to the different values of effective quark mass for both modes.
-On the other hand, the increment of $\eta_2$ and $\eta_4$ with magnetic field is due to the direct dependence of magnetic field on Hall components.
-The longitudinal, transverse and Hall components positively amplifies with quark chemical potential for both L and R modes.
-For zero quark chemical potential, the Hall component for shear viscosity vanishes for both modes even in the presence of magnetic field. $\zeta_0$ and $\zeta_1$ increases with magnetic field for L mode, while for the R mode, it has higher magnitude at $eB = 0.2 m_{\pi}^2$ than at $eB = 0.1 m_{\pi}^2$ until $T\sim 0.35 GeV$, after which it becomes smaller than at $eB = 0.1 m_{\pi}^2$.
-Similar to the shear viscosity, bulk viscosity also increases with quark chemical potential. $\eta_0/s$, $\eta_1/s$ and $\eta_3/s$ decreases for L mode and increases for R mode with magnetic field whereas $\eta_2/s$ and $\eta_4/s$ increases for L mode and decreases for R mode.
-Both $\zeta_0/s$ and $\zeta_1/s$ for L and R mode exhibit the non-monotonic behaviour with temperature.
-However, $\zeta_0/s$ and $\zeta_1/s$ for L mode increases with magnetic field.
-Whereas for R mode, at $eB = 0.2 m_{\pi}^2$, it shows the higher magnitude than at $eB = 0.1 m_{\pi}^2$ upto $T\sim 0.35 GeV$ and then drops in magnitude.
-Pr has found to be greater than unity for both modes thus suggesting the dominance of momentum diffusion over the thermal diffusion in sound attenuation.
+In this work, we aimed to investigate the impact of weak magnetic field and baryon asymmetry on shear and bulk viscosities in a hot QCD medium, using kinetic theory under RTA.
+In a weak magnetic field, we have found that the L and R chiral modes of quarks get separated due to difference in their mass and become non-degenerate contrary to the strong magnetic field case.
+Moreover, the introduction of magnetic field breaks the isotropy of the medium, resulting in a decomposition of shear and bulk viscosity into distinct components.
+The shear viscosity is decomposed into five components, including the longitudinal component ($\eta_0$), transverse components ($\eta_1$ and $\eta_3$) and Hall components ($\eta_2$ and $\eta_4$).
+In the absence of magnetic field, the transverse components assume the same form as longitudinal component, while the Hall components vanish for both modes.
+The decrease or increase of $\eta_0, \eta_1$ and $\eta_3$ with the magnetic field for L or R mode is attributed to the different values of effective quark mass for both modes.
+On the other hand, the increase of $\eta_2$ and $\eta_4$ with magnetic field is due to the direct dependence of magnetic field on Hall components.
+The longitudinal, transverse and Hall components positively amplify with the quark chemical potential for both L and R modes.
+In the absence of quark chemical potential, the Hall component for the shear viscosity vanishes for both modes, even in the presence of a magnetic field.
+The bulk viscosity is decomposed into two components, including the longitudinal ($\zeta_0$) and transverse ($\zeta_1$) component.
+Both $\zeta_0$ and $\zeta_1$ have higher magnitude at $eB = 0.2 m_{\pi}^2$ than at $eB= 0.1 m_{\pi}^2$ in both L and R mode.
+Similar to the shear viscosity, bulk viscosity also increases with quark chemical potential.
+The shear viscosity to entropy density ratio for longitudinal ($\eta_0/s$) and transverse components ($\eta_1/s$, $\eta_3/s$) exhibit the decrease for L mode and increase for R mode as the magnetic field intensity increases.
+Furthermore, the Hall component of specific shear viscosity increases with magnetic field for L mode and decreases for R mode.
+Moreover, the ratios of shear viscosity to entropy density are found to be greater than $1/(4\pi)$ for longitudinal and transverse components, whereas the ratio is less than $1/(4\pi)$ for Hall component.
+The bulk viscosity to entropy density ratios ($\zeta_0/s$ and $\zeta_1/s$) show an increase with magnetic field for both L and R modes, and these ratios exhibit non-monotonic behaviour with temperature, showing minima or maxima around $T\sim$ 200 MeV.
+Additionally, the Rl for L mode is higher than the R mode due to the different mass densities.
 The small value of Rl suggests the more viscous fluid, hence describing the laminar flow.